-From the Desk of Clearissa Coward’s Command Center/DivinelyOrganized
+From the Desk of Clearissa Coward’s Command Center – A Cozy Lifestyle

 How to Prepare For An Impending Weather Emergency

-I hope this post will help someone prepare and be prepared just in case the weather should turn toopsy turvy.
+I hope this post will help someone prepare and be prepared just in case the weather should turn topsy turvy.

-We are about to enter hurricane season here on the east coast. he formal beginning of hurricane season is June 1 and the weather has shown up and showed out this year for sure.
-Last year I posted an article on how to get yourself and your family organized for an impending disaster.
 Because we are in the midst of an active hurricane season, I thought now would be a great time to re-share this article and focus on a weather emergency.
-Please, please, I cannot stress enough how important this information is and what makes this article even better, there are no worries for you because I have pulled a lot of information together for you.
+Please, please, I cannot stress enough how important this information is and what makes this article even more helpful is that you have no worries because I have pulled a lot of information together for you.
 Please read, heed and stay safe.

 Hurricanes are especially frightening, however, if you are in an area where forest fires are prevalent or mudslides or tornados, this information is for you as well.
 There is nothing better than knowing you are prepared.